 It is very easy to begin investing today.
-More so, with technology and online brokering platforms making it a 5th grader’s job to open an account within a day(s).
+More so, technology and online brokering platforms make it a 5th grader’s job to open an account within a day(s).
 What’s difficult is staying invested through market volatility.
-And those who remain invested over the long term, can only enjoy the sweet fruits of compounding.
+And those who remain invested over the long term can only enjoy the sweet fruits of compounding.

-However, there is another daunting a task – calculating your compounded return on investments.
-Though, it’s quick to calculate absolute returns, evaluating your compounded returns is the right approach for equities.
+However, there is another daunting task – calculating your compounded return on investments.
+Though it’s quick to calculate absolute returns, evaluating your compounded returns is the right approach for equities.

 Are you wondering why?

 You don’t earn simple interest on equities.
-The stock markets fluctuate so, it’s not a place where you will gain consistently.
-Some days the markets are up; on others they are s muted or down.
+The stock markets fluctuate so it’s not a place where you will gain consistently.
+Some days, the markets are up; others are s muted or down.

-Moreover, Compound Annual Growth Rate (CAGR) is the best formula to compare the performance of different investments over time.
+Moreover, Compound Annual Growth Rate (CAGR) is the best formula for comparing different investments’ performance over time.
 You can compare the CAGR to gauge how well one stock or your portfolio performed compared to other stocks or a market index.

 According to Investopedia, the Compound Annual Growth Rate (CAGR) is the mean annual growth rate of an investment over a specified period of time longer than a year.
-Using the CAGR formula you can evaluate and determine returns for individual assets, investment portfolios, and anything fluctuates (rise or fall) in value over time.
+Using the CAGR formula, you can evaluate and determine returns for individual assets, investment portfolios, and anything that fluctuates (rises or falls) in value over time.